-- 1.01 This information was formerly covered in Section 625-400-205CA (G32.137.1) which is canceled. - 1.02 The procedures outlined herein apply specifically to the conditions usually encountered where the drop wire will not cross over trolley or trolley-bus contact wires or over power wires or power cables operating at 300 volts or more.
-The basic principles presented in this section should also be observed in those cases where conditions necessitate a departure from the usual procedures. - 1.03 The methods outlined herein are such that the drop wire is first attached to the building and is then raised for attachment to the pole or suspension strand by means of a handline to avoid accidents caused by tensioning the wire from a ladder at the building or vehicles striking the wire as it is being raised from the ground. - 1.04 Drop wire shall not be placed over secondary electric service wires if other means of installing the wire are practicable. - 1.05 Refer to Section 462-400-206CA for the method of placing a drop wire over trolley or trolley-bus contact wires or over power wires or power cables operating at 300 volts or more.
-The methods of lowering a drop wire, raising a lowered drop wire, and replacing a drop wire by pulling the new wire into the span as the old wire is pulled out of the span are covered in Sections 462-800-311CA and 462-800-312CA.
+- 1.01 The procedures outlined herein apply specifically to the conditions usually encountered where the drop wire will not cross over trolley or trolley-bus contact wires or over power wires or power cables operating at 300 volts or more.
+The basic principles presented in this section should also be observed in those cases where conditions necessitate a departure from the usual procedures. - 1.02 This section is reissued to include the use of the B Handline Carrier. - drop wire with the use of a handline to avoid accidents caused when tensioning the drop wire from a position on a pole or ladder. - 1.04 Drop wire shall not be placed over secondary electric service wires if other means of installing the wire are practical.

+1.05 Refer to Section 462-400-206 for the method of placing a drop wire over trolley or trolley-bus contact wires or over power wires or power cables operating at 300 volts or more.
+The methods of raising and lowering drop wire and replacing a drop wire by pulling the new wire into the span with the old wire as it is pulled out of the span are covered in Sections 462-800-311 and 462-800-312.